theCrius/tildes-extended/README.md

 # Tildes Extended

+This project is not maintained anymore, please refer to the excellent [Tildes ReExtended](https://gitlab.com/tildes-community/tildes-reextended) by Bauke!

 ## What it is

 An attempt at creating a basic browser extension cross-compatible with at least firefox and chrome, that extend [tildes](https://tildes.net) functionalities.